caseyanderson/workshops/supercollider/intro_sc.md

 Here `s` refers to the `localhost` server on your CPU.

-Which generally results in something like this in the post window:
+`s.boot;` generally results in something like this in the post window:

 ```SuperCollider
 Welcome to SuperCollider 3.6.6.
 For help type cmd-d.